marcelpetrick/DevNotes/ideaCollection.md

 ## kid bookstory teller
 take image with camera, do OCR, convert story into age appropriate storytelling, TTS with cloned voice (my own)

+## QR code generator and printer
+* add possibility to add a log to showcase the error-correction and how safe that algorithm actually is
+* maybe even allow to add layers of proctection?

 ---------

 * edgeML idea: recognition of movement like weight lifting, etc..what would sensor fusion do?